planetfederal/qgis-milstd2525-plugin/docs/source/usage.rst

 Usage
 =====

-The |current_plugin| adds support for MIL-STD-2525 - a standard for joint military symbology - in QGIS.
+The *MIL-STD-2525* plugin adds support for MIL-STD-2525 - a standard for joint military symbology - in QGIS.
 In MIL-STD-2525, marker symbols are composed of several levels of information (for example, *StandardIdentity1*, *Status*, *Icon*, and so on).
 Each level's options are represented by a unique set of one or more digits.
 These codes are concatenated into a unique Symbol Identification Code (SIDC) that will determine the look of the final symbol.

 ̣This plugin adds two new capabilities to QGIS: